sharkvdwho/reppor/readme.md

 ## REPPOR
-Gets all repositories from a organizations list
+Gets all repositories from organizations list

 ## Requirements